-While background screenings can provide valuable insight on your applicants, it’s vital that these investigations and subsequent hiring decisions are handled with great care to comply with applicable laws and EEOC guidelines.
+While a background check can provide valuable insight on your applicants, it’s vital that these investigations and subsequent hiring decisions are handled with great care to comply with applicable laws and EEOC guidelines.
 If mishandled, your business could face hefty penalties.

-Here’s a quick rundown of employment screening blunders you’ll want to avoid.
+Here’s a quick rundown of employment background check blunders you’ll want to avoid.

 In 2012, Pepsi Beverages agreed to pay $3.13 million and provide job offers and training to resolve a charge of race discrimination, according to the U.S. Equal Employment Opportunity Commission (EEOC).